-Developing post-infective fatigue, a condition that’s still largely a mystery to modern medicine, was a stroke of significantly bad luck.
+Developing post-infective fatigue syndrome, a condition that’s still largely a mystery to modern medicine, was a stroke of significantly bad luck.
 But I also had good luck, in that I had access to specialists at the nearby Fatigue Centre.

-The Fatigue Centre specialists explained that while there is no cure for post-infective fatigue syndrome, there’s a lot I can do to manage myself and, in theory, aid my recovery.
+The Fatigue Centre specialists explained that while there is no cure for post-infective fatigue, there’s a lot I can do to manage my symptoms and, in theory, aid my recovery.
 Their advice boils down to two main points.

 1. Track everything

 They mean everything: all activities, sleep, mood, breaks, naps, steps and dog sightings.
 Well, I added the last one, but the rest are legit.